wavemotion-dave/DracoDS/README.md

 Known Issues:
 -----------------------
 * Manic Miner (both Dragon and the CoCo port) will load but Willy just jumps constantly.
 Cause unknown.
-* Draconian (Cassette and Disk) will freeze after the first level is complete.
-Cause unknown.

 Compile Instructions :
 -----------------------